kristopolous/db.js/README.md

 Enables unsafe optimizations.
 Specifically, db.isin uses regex matching for small sets as opposed to indexOf and insertions are sped it because instead of using a special type of object internally to do bookkeeping, objects get stained with sufficiently large keys for some internal operations.

+# NOTES

+## Do I need JQuery or mootools or something like that?
+lolz, no!
+Of course not.
+Why would I do something like that?

+## Are you using one of those GNU-esque liscenses that prevents me from using it at my place of employment?
+no. Do whatever you want with it; Sell it for profit, fine by me.
+I built it for myself.
+Do what you want ; so long as you don't try to assume all rights of course; let's call it BSD.

 ## Caveats